SamuelEnzi/NodeCS/README.md

 In this class 2 endpoints are defined.
 Endpoint methods are extended with the `EndpointAttribute`.
 The path and the `HttpMethod` of the endpoint can be specified.

 if a segment of a path starts with `:` it is treated as a parameter.
 All parameters are parsed as string and passed in the `Dictionary parameters`.

+## IMPORTANT
+Make sure to create a Firewall rule and:
+- run the Server using Administrator privileges.
+   **OR**
+- See [this](https://learn.microsoft.com/en-us/windows/win32/http/add-urlacl) for more info.